bigeasy/abend/README.md

 Abend is part of the [Cadence](https://github.com/bigeasy/cadence) Universe.

 I use Abend to terminate the asynchronous stacks I create with Cadence.
 Cadence has robust asynchronous try/catch error handling.

 Every program that is built around error-first callbacks has that one final callback that can't do anything with the error.
 If that error is thrown it should not be caught.

+If you are using Cadence, it won't be caught, because Cadence uses a trampoline to invoke its user-specifed program logic.
+It bounces user functions on the trampoline, then it calls it's callback directly.
+There is no try/catch block enveloping the callback.

+If you use Callback, and you through an exception, it will do the right thing.

 However, we're all trying to figure out this single threaded callback oriented environment, so when using other libraries you're often using an ad-hoc